nauam/Courses/README.md

 ```

 ## Submitting Changes
-QW Control welcomes documentation PRs.
+Rundeck welcomes documentation PRs.
 Please submit PRs against the default branch (currently `3.3.x`) and we will review.

 ## Publishing